nasa/earthdata-search/CONTRIBUTING.md

 ## Keep Tests Fast

 Our full test suite runs in about 15 minutes, which if anything is higher than ideal.
+We prefer testing at the integration level and ensure the test suite remains fast by mocking external service calls and avoiding unnececessary page loads in our specs.

-Please ensure that new tests do not adversely impact the overall performance of the test suite by caching or mocking expensive operations.
+Please test thoroughly, but follow this pattern to ensure that new tests do not adversely affect the overall performance of the test suite.

 # Code structure